dbt-labs/dbt-starburst-demo/README.md

 - https://docs.starburst.io/starburst-galaxy/catalogs/s3.html

 2. Install the `dbt-trino` adapter plugin, which allows you to use dbt together with Trino / Starburst Galaxy.
 You may want to do this inside a Python virtual environment.

-- Steps I took to create my virtual environment.
+Below I list the steps I took to create my virtual environment.

 ```
 python3 -m venv dbt-env